publishing.co.uk

 • ACX exclusive (Audible): higher per-sale royalty, Audible promo tools, but locked to Amazon's ecosystem.

-• Findaway wide: lower per-sale royalty on some stores, but reaches Spotify, Apple, Google, Kobo and libraries — far more total listeners.
+• Findaway wide: lower per-sale royalty on some stores, but reaches Spotify, Apple, Google, Kobo and libraries.

-For most 2026 indies, wide via Findaway is now the stronger long-term play, especially given Spotify's reach and the library market.
+For many 2026 indies, wide via Findaway is often the stronger long-term play, especially given Spotify's reach and the library market.
 The exception is authors whose audience is heavily Audible-native and who value ACX's promo tools.

 Getting started